 - Doesn’t make you sell to your friends & family

 - Doesn’t force you to recruit people onto your “team”

 Something that you could make anywhere from $2,000 – $10,000 with consistently, month after month?

 A stream of income that you can build as high (or low) as you feel like building it?

-If that sounds interesting, you might want to think about becoming a Digital Landlord.
+If that sounds interesting, you might want to think about using the Digital Rental Method.

 If you wanna see what Herbalife looks like on the inside, keep reading.

 Herbalife is a direct selling company.
 Herbalife’s worldwide net sales in 2019 are expected to be roughly $4.88 billion in US dollars.